-NIX United has been providing specialized cross-platform mobile software development services for years.
+NIX has been providing specialized cross-platform mobile software development services for years.
 We offer smooth implementation of the best practices and professional support at all stages of the development lifecycle.
 In terms of practical field experience, our portfolio is rich with successful cross-platform developments.
-In particular, we’ve created the following two apps based on RN and Flutter, respectively.
+In particular, we’ve created the following two cross platform applications based on RN and Flutter, respectively.

 Case Study: React Native-Powered App for Landlords

-We used the combination of RN and Golang to create a business automation solution meant to make the property management routine a breeze for landlords.
+We used the combination of the RN cross platform app framework and Golang to create a business automation solution meant to make the property management routine a breeze for landlords.
 What came out is a full-on all-in-one platform built out of multiple modules that offers:

-As a result, we got a sturdy solution that allows landlords to easily plan out expenses, digitally communicate with residents, automatically resolve many tasks, manage parking spaces, etc.
+As a result, we receive a sturdy solution that allows landlords to easily plan out expenses, digitally communicate with residents, automatically resolve many tasks, manage parking spaces, etc.

 Case Study: Flutter-Powered Lifestyle Services Mobile Marketplace

-Based on Flutter, we built a whole mobile marketplace to distribute various lifestyle services, like fitness, styling, nutrition services, etc. The powers of Flutter allowed us to create a sturdy solution with handy features like:
+Based on Flutter, our cross platform app developers built a whole mobile marketplace to distribute various lifestyle services, like fitness, styling, nutrition services, etc. The powers of the Flutter cross-platform app development framework allowed us to create a sturdy solution with handy features like:

 In the long run, we’ve achieved a user-friendly eCommerce application with all the necessary elements of hassle-free app use and nothing excessive.

-When it comes to choosing the best cross-platform mobile app framework, there is no single definitive “best of the best” solution — your final choice should depend on your specific needs and many other underlying aspects (like budget, desired project terms, complexity, etc.).
-There are, however, two leaders in the niche of cross-platform development, and the bottom line for picking between them is as follows:
+When it comes to choosing cross platform app development frameworks, there is no single definitive “best of the best” solution — your final choice should depend on your specific needs and many other underlying aspects (like budget, desired project terms, complexity, etc.).
+There are, however, two leaders in the niche of the cross platform technology, and the bottom line for picking between them is as follows:

-Going by plain numbers — React Native holds a stable 40% of global market share right now while Flutter boasts 30%, and it’s growing.
-But don’t let statistics drive your final choice — analyze solutions in-depth yourself or contact a team of profiled specialists to make the best pick.
+Going by plain numbers, Flutter holds a 9th position right now while RN is only three positions lower.
+But don’t let statistics about these cross platform app frameworks drive your final choice.
+Analyze solutions in-depth yourself or contact a team of profiled specialists to make the best pick.

-There is a wide range of options available online, and it can be easy to get confused in the barrage of offers.
+There is a wide range of cross platform technologies available online, and it can be easy to get confused in the barrage of offers.
 You may do some research on your own, plowing through ratings, reviews, and “top” lists, but keep in mind how cumbersome this process can be, and you may achieve only minor results.
 And even if you decide to go for the industry’s top solution, you still will have to pick between React Native and Flutter.
 This is where expert input is truly precious.
-However, in the long run, it is your decision exactly how to choose technology for cross-platform mobile applications.
+However, in the long run, it’s your decision exactly how to choose the correct cross platform technology for cross-platform mobile applications.

-The major candidates for the title of the best cross-platform app framework right now are React Native and Flutter.
+The major candidates for the title of the best cross platform framework right now are React Native and Flutter.
 There are also many great solutions in this niche that lag behind these two in terms of popularity yet offer efficient capabilities.
-We’d recommend figuring this question based on your particular project specifics, with a qualified professional by your side.
+We’d recommend figuring out this question about cross platform app frameworks based on your particular project specifics with a qualified professional by your side.

-New and progressive technologies are great.
-But their novelty and “young age” may as well immediately turn into a disadvantage.
-Thus, immature solutions have poor community support, limited expansion boundaries, and all sorts of things to yet perfect and improve.
-On the other hand, a well-tried-and-tested framework with strong community support, an extensive range of plugins available, and honed algorithms may be a much better choice overall.
+New and progressive cross platform technologies are great.
+But their novelty and young age may immediately turn into a disadvantage.
+Thus, immature cross platform technologies have poor community support, limited expansion boundaries, and all sorts of things to perfect and improve.
+On the other hand, a well-tried-and-tested cross platform app framework with strong community support, an extensive range of plugins available, and honed algorithms may be a much better choice overall.